nhsbsa/nhsbsa-digital-playbook/src/how-to-contribute/playbook-content.md

 It is _specific_ to how we work at the NHSBSA, but _general_ enough to apply across different services.

-It is _readable_, like a book but can  _reference_.
+It is _readable_, like a book but also as a _reference_.
 Articles should stand alone and convey enough valuable information to be worthwhile.

 ## Users